Stability for linearized gravity on the Kerr spacetime: Analytic preliminaries

 \subsection{Basic estimates}

+In this subsection, we state several classical estimates.
+These require some slight adaption from their most common formulations, since they are applied to spin-weighted scalars rather than real- or complex-valued functions.
+These include results for integration by parts, the equivalence of different definitions of the Sobolev norm, eigenvalues for derivatives on spheres, Hardy estimates, Sobolev estimates, and Taylor expansions.

-The operators $\hedt, \hedt'$ are the spherical edth operators, cf. \cite{1982MPCPS..92..317E} for background.
+The operators $\hedt, \hedtp$ are the spherical edth operators, see \cite{1982MPCPS..92..317E} for background.
 In particular, they are elliptic first order operators acting on properly weighted functions on the sphere.
-For completeness, we recall some useful facts about $\hedt, \hedt'$. \begin{lemma} Let $\varphi,\psi$ be scalars with spin-weight $s$ and $s-1$ respectively.
+For completeness, we recall some useful facts about $\hedt, \hedtp$.
+Lemma \ref{lem:Op-forms} gives coordinate expressions. \begin{lemma} Let $\varphi,\psi$ be scalars with spin-weight $s$ and $s+1$ respectively.
 Then, \begin{enumerate} \item \item if $s=-1$ it holds that

 \item if $s=1$, it holds that